About our GP Training Scheme

 The GPST Team

-The York Scheme is managed by an Administrator, Beth Taylor who works full time at York Trust and 3 Training Programme Directors, Nicola Gill, Clare McLure and Chris Hirst who are employed by Health Education England to support the scheme.
+The York Scheme is managed by an Administrator, Beth Taylor who works full time at York Trust and four Training Programme Directors, Nicola Gill, Clare McLure, Chris Hirst and Paula Evans who are employed by Health Education England to support the scheme.
 Each trainee has a named TPD who they can contact for support and advice.

 The team are supported by administrators and senior colleagues at Health Education England.